Jendeuk/package-pick-up/README.md

 Advanced CSS - Assignment 1:  add a list and draw a CSS image.

 ## Installing
-- Install extension live Sass Compiler in VSCode that watches your SCSS files.
+- Install extension live Sass Compiler in VSCode to whatch the SCSS files.